by Texas Homesteader ~

 Hey, if it wants to live that badly why not PLANT it?

-Yep, separating & planting each clove from that head of garlic will result in each clove growing a whole new head of garlic.
+Yep, separating & planting each clove from that head of garlic will result in each clove growing a whole new head of garlic, each containing several cloves.

-I’ve done the same thing with a sprouted red potato, cutting it up into chunks and planting them to grow into much more fresh produce than I started with!
+I’ve done the same thing with a sprouted red potato, cutting it up into chunks (each including at least one eye) and planting them.
+Each piece grows into more potatoes.

-If needed I can even season them with those same dried herbs I didn’t toss in the compost earlier.
-See, it helps to save those small scraps of food.
+I can even season them with those same dried herbs I didn’t toss in the compost earlier.
+See, it helps to save those small scraps of food!

 Fruit Peels/Cores Turned Into Vinegar